HiReach-Project/geofencing/README.md

 ## Demo

 The public directory contains a demo web app.
+To access it after the project is up go to [localhost:8000/demo.html](localhost:8000/demo.html).

 To be able to receive web push notifications, please update the `webPush` property in `config-development | config-production` file with the following credentials.